-I am a PhD candidate in the Department of Public Administration and Policy at American University.
-My research focus is on applied environmental economics and policy, and in public administration theory.
+I hold a PhD from the School of Public Affairs at American University with a conferral date of 31 December, 2019.
+My research focus is on applied environmental sustainability, economics, and policy, and in public administration theory.

 My current research is focused on a number of interrelated concepts: the role of markets and private enterprise in sustainable development; environmental corporate social responsibility; labor market effects of climate change and environmental degradation; and public administration theory, including public management and governance for long-term sustainability.

 Gordon, J, A., Chris M. Herbst, and Erdal Tekin.
 (2021).
 Who’s Minding the Kids?
 Experimental Evidence on the Demand for Child Care Quality.
 Economics of Education Review 80(2).